xing/hops/packages/redux/README.md

 ##### `actionCreators`

 In order to dispatch actions based on the currently matching route you can specify a list of actions for [matching urls](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/matchPath.md).
+Those can either be plain objects or functions returning objects.
+Functions get the Hops config passed in as an argument when called internally.
+So if you need a property from the Hops config in your action, opt for the function syntax.

-These objects have the same properties as the [`<Route />` component](https://reacttraining.com/react-router/core/api/Route/path-string) and an additional `action` key with which the action that is to be dispatched can be specified.
+These objects — whether plain or as the return value of a function — have the same properties as the [`<Route />` component](https://reacttraining.com/react-router/core/api/Route/path-string) and an additional `action` key with which the action that is to be dispatched can be specified.

 When server-side rendering/data fetching is enabled, this will dispatch matching actions on the server and prefill the store for client-side.